Tan Chorh Chuan: Awards and honours

 Tan was awarded Bintang Bakti Masyarakat (Public Service Star) for his contributions to overcoming the SARS epidemic in 2003, and Pingat Pentadbiran Awam (Emas) (Public Administration Gold Medal) for his directorship tenure at MOH in 2004.
 He was awarded the National Science and Technology Medal in 2008.
 In 2015, he was awarded Pingat Jasa Gemilang (Meritorious Service Medal) for his role as the President of NUS.
 In 2018, Tan was awarded NUS' highest academic appointment of University Professor.

 Tan was elected to be an international member of the USA National Academy of Medicine in 2015.
 Tan chaired World Economic Forum's Global University Leaders Forum from 2014 to 2016.
+In 2016, Tan became a laureate of the Asian Scientist 100 by the Asian Scientist.

 Tan also received several honorary doctorates from: